Looking after your mental wellbeing is always important, and especially in the potentially overwhelming time before you become a new parent.

 One way to do this is to join an online forum specifically for young parents, like the BBC Family News Teen Parent Group, on Facebook.
 Ping is also a great resource to get information about being young parents in Scotland, and to hear about the experiences of others.

 Young mums can also find support from Family Nurse Partnership, a home visiting programme for first-time mums and their families.
+They can also be found on Twitter.

 Mindfulness helps you to be fully present in the moment, and aware of your thoughts, feelings and surroundings.
 The technique teaches you to pay attention to your thoughts and feelings without thinking that there is a right or wrong way to think or feel in any moment.